A food allergy is an abnormal immune system reaction to a food.

-In some cases allergic reactions can be confined to the mouth, lips, tongue or throat area.
-Here, the symptoms which are generally tingling and localised swelling usually occur within one hour of eating the offending food.
-Oral allergy syndrome is normally linked to the consumption of fresh fruit and vegetables.
-Patients often complain that something is stuck in their throat but progression to a severe reaction is unlikely.
+An oral allergy syndrome is unlikely to develop into a severe allergic reaction.
+It often feels like something is stuck in your throat.
 People with oral allergy syndrome caused by fruit and vegetables often have an associated allergy to certain pollens and may get hay fever when these pollens are in season.

 What about exercise induced food allergy?

-This is a rare condition where someone can have a severe allergic reaction within a couple of hours of eating a particular food, if they take vigorous exercise.
-People who are sensitive in this way may normally be able to eat the food with only a mild reaction or no reaction at all if they don’t exercise heavily afterwards.
+An exercise induced food allergy is a rare condition where someone can have a severe allergic reaction within a couple of hours of eating a particular food if they take vigorous exercise.
+People who are sensitive in this way may be able to eat the food with only a mild reaction or no reaction at all if they don’t exercise heavily afterwards.